kuchikihater/Scholarly/README.md

 ## Usage

 1.  **Start in Conversation Mode:** You can begin by engaging in a general conversation with the LLM.
-2.  **Upload a Paper:**  Use the file uploader in the sidebar to upload a research paper in PDF format.
+2.  **Upload a Paper:**  Use the file uploader to upload a research paper in PDF format.
 3.  **Ask Questions:** Once a paper is uploaded, you can ask questions about it.
 You can type your own questions or use the pre-built questions to guide your analysis.
+4.  **Save Question & Answer Pairs:** Save your favorite Question & Answer pairs on the right hand side by entering them into the form.
-4.  **Generate Feedback:** Request a final feedback summary, including a recommendation for acceptance or rejection.
+5.  **Generate Feedback:** Request a final feedback for a recommendation for acceptance or rejection.
-5.  **Follow-Up:** Ask follow-up questions about the generated feedback.
+6.  **Follow-Up:** Ask follow-up questions about the generated feedback.

 ## Contributing